 This course advances skills in reading, understanding, writing, and speaking Russian, with materials from twentieth-century culture.
 Readings include fiction by Chekhov, Babel, Olesha, Nabokov, and others.
 Conducted in Russian, with frequent writing and grammar assignments, in-class presentations, and occasional translation exercises.
 Two seminar-style meetings and one hour-long discussion section per week.

 Requisite: RUSS 202 or consent of instructor.
 First-year students with strong high school preparation (usually 4 or more years) may be ready for this course.
 Limited to 15 students.
 Fall semester.
-Professor Wolfson and Senior Lecturer Babyonyshev.2016-17: Offered in Fall 2016
+Professor Wolfson and Senior Lecturer Babyonyshev.2017-18: Offered in Fall 2017

 We will be reading, in the original Russian, works of fiction, poetry and criticism by nineteenth-century authors such as Pushkin, Tolstoy, Gogol, Dostoevsky, Turgenev and Chekhov.
 Conducted in Russian, with frequent writing and translation assignments.

 Requisite: RUSS 301 or consent of the instructor.
 Limited to 15 students.
 Spring semester.
-Professor Rabinowitz, with Senior Lecturer Babyonyshev.2016-17: Not offered
+Professor Rabinowitz, with Senior Lecturer Babyonyshev.2017-18: Offered in Spring 2018

 A half course designed for advanced students of Russian who wish to develop their fluency, pronunciation, oral comprehension, and writing skills.
 Major attention will be given to reading, discussion and interpretation of current Russian journalistic literature.
 This course will cover several basic subjects, including the situation of the Russian media, domestic and international politics, culture, and everyday life in Russia.
 Two hours per week.

 Requisite: RUSS 302 or consent of the instructor.
 Fall semester.
-Senior Lecturer Babyonyshev.2016-17: Not offered
+Senior Lecturer Babyonyshev.2017-18: Not offered